GauiPower/tt-homebrew/README.md

 | Return Main   | tbd           |

 > i dont have a pen with first gen processor, feel free to test it on your pen

+## little ghidra guide
+Want to decompile binaries from gme files?
+This is my routine:
+- Use `tttool binaries` to get the binaries.
+- Use `tttool export` to see which game is started when you press the game button.
+- For 2N use `2_Game` and for 3L (3L, 4E, 5E, 6E) use `6_Game` plus the number from the yaml.
+- Drag and drop this file into ghidra and select `v5t little endian` as the language.
+- Click on `additional settings` and enter the `GME bins` address from the table as the base address.
+- Open the file and go to the start and press `d`.
+This will decompile the first instruction.
+This will be a jump to the main function.
+- Declare the main function with `f` und rename it to `main`
+- Go to file -> parse c source and import the `lib/api.h`
+- Now declare the first argument from your main function as this struct
+- Click on the ram symbol and add a memory region for the game state.
+Make this region rw and the binary rx.
+- then run the auto-analysis
+- If you have done everything right, you should now have a project with api names, correct offsets and no red addresses